SEB-9-BH/react-components-lab/exercise/README.md

 ![App component with three children components](./assets/react-weather-hierarchy.png)

+[tktk can we rm spelling highlighter in snapshot?]

 ### Starting Code

 For the forecast data, copy the following array into your `App.jsx` file: